This site is not affiliated with any water heater manufacturer or plumber

 Where 50 gallons is wrong: families of five or more, or any household with three or more bathrooms used simultaneously, or with a large soaking tub.
 For these the 65 or 75 gallon delivers the buffer that the 50 gallon cannot.
 See the 75 gallon page for the next significant step up.

-The 50 Gallon Sits Right at the DOE 2029 Threshold
+Where the 50 Gallon Stands Under the DOE 2029 Rule

 The DOE 2024 efficiency standard, summarised on the Department of Energy efficiency standards page, sets specific UEF minimums by fuel type and tank size.
 For 50 gallon residential storage tanks, the applicable minimums are 0.93 UEF for electric resistance, 0.60 UEF for gas atmospheric, and 0.64 UEF for gas power-vent.
 These minimums apply to units manufactured after the rule's effective date and are the floor; ENERGY STAR-certified units exceed them substantially.

-The federal Energy Efficient Home Improvement Credit (Section 25C) is the most consequential cost driver for 50 gallon high-efficiency configurations in 2026.
-Three eligibility tiers apply at this size class.
-Heat pump 50 gallon hybrids with UEF 2.2 or higher qualify for 30 percent of cost up to $2,000 per year.
-Most ENERGY STAR-certified models meet this threshold (Rheem ProTerra at 3.75 UEF, A.O.
+The federal Energy Efficient Home Improvement Credit (Section 25C) ended for water heaters placed in service after December 31, 2025, terminated early (the original schedule ran to 2032) by the One Big Beautiful Bill Act of July 2025.
+While it ran, three eligibility tiers applied at this size class.
+Heat pump 50 gallon hybrids with UEF 2.2 or higher qualified for 30 percent of cost up to $2,000 per year; most ENERGY STAR-certified models met that threshold (Rheem ProTerra at 3.75 UEF, A.O.
 Smith Voltex at 3.45 UEF, Bradford White AeroTherm at 3.42 UEF).
-Gas 50 gallon units with UEF 0.82 or higher qualify for up to $150.
-The 0.82 threshold effectively requires condensing technology; standard atmospheric units typically land at 0.60 to 0.65 UEF and do not qualify.
-Standard resistance-electric units do not qualify regardless of UEF.
+Gas 50 gallon units with UEF 0.82 or higher qualified for up to $600; the 0.82 threshold effectively required condensing technology.
+Standard resistance-electric units never qualified.
+A 2025 install can still be claimed on IRS Form 5695 with the 2025 return.
+No federal tax credit applies to a water heater installed in 2026.

 When 50 Gallons Is Not Enough